Estimating range to sightings is a key skill for Marine Mammal Observers (MMOs). Described here is how to make, and use a range stick.

 Not all distances need to be marked on the range stick, but be sure to include key ones, such as exclusion zones.

-Keeping the range stick vertical, hold it in your out stretched arm.
+Keeping the range stick vertical, hold it in your outstretched arm (always in exactly the same position as when you measured arm length).
 Line the top of the range stick with the horizon, and read off the range that aligns with the target.